Maprunner/rg2/README.md

 ## PHP versions

 This release requires PHP version 8.
-The routegadget.co.uk is currently running with 8.2.23.
+The routegadget.co.uk site is currently running with 8.2.23.

+RG2 uses the mbstring extension to support multibyte strings.
+This is not a default PHP extension and [must be explicitly enabled in your configuration file](https://www.php.net/manual/en/mbstring.installation.php).

 ## Siteground configuration for routegadget.co.uk